michaelschiltz/peripheral-visions/session 07 - Japan's 'Western institutions'.md

 * shipping: from the Suez Canal to the Nippon Yusen Kaisha 日本郵船会社
    * Davies, P. N. 1985.
 “The Rise of Japan’s Modern Shipping Industry.” *The Great Circle* 7 (1): 45–56. http://www.jstor.org/stable/41562500.
    * Davies, Peter N., and Kunio Katayama.
 1999.
 “Aspects of Japanese Shipping History.” http://eprints.lse.ac.uk/6916/.
+* a 21st century twist: climate change and the 'northern route': “Global Warming Will Open Unexpected New Shipping Routes in Arctic, Researchers Find.”
+2017.
+Accessed September 30. https://www.sciencedaily.com/releases/2013/03/130304151800.htm.

 ### Emulation, Institutions, and the the role of membership - on 'homophily' and mutual recognition
 * critical remarks on the debate about 'good institutions'